| 'Verbal, emotional,

 shouted that he'd had to pay for his son's fare but I was traveling for

 free.
-No one said anything in my defence and I was left standing'
+No one said anything in my defence and I was left standing' Follow this link for full copy of the GLA's

 'Another Planet?' report. |